 Torn Again (1995) was a return of the Blue Guitar production team of me, Soles, and Larry Hirsch, with songs that utilized dream imagery and the musicianship of Don Heffington and Greg Leisz.
 Full Service No Waiting (1998) was a unique-sounding, almost lo-fi record that is a favorite among fans.
 Flying Saucer Blues (2000), the companion piece to Full Service featured the seven minute racial profiling tour de force, “Two Heroes.”
 Beeline (2002) was a collection of hard-won love songs with electronic contributions from my son, Joshua.
 All three albums were produced by my old pal Andrew Williams who sang and played on “A Million Miles Away.”

 The Vanguard years were a busy period marked by constant solo touring and a Plimsouls reunion in 1995, culminating in the release of Kool Trash in 1998.
 I also produced Avalon Blues: The Music of Mississippi John Hurt featuring Taj Mahal, Lucinda Williams, and Beck among others.
 This tribute to one of my blues heroes was nominated for a Grammy in the Best Folk Album category in 2001.
 That year I also cut a special project, Thank You St. Jude, with acoustic versions of some of my best known songs.
 In 2006, I was honored to be the subject of A Case For Case, a three disc set of my songs covered by fellow musicians like Dave Alvin, Chris Smither, James McMurtry, and many others.
+Many performances from this period of time were captured by filmmaker Tom Weber, for his full length documentary Troubador Blues.

 In 2007, I received the Grammy nomination in the Best Traditional Folk category for Let Us Now Praise Sleepy John, produced by Ian Brennan for Yep Roc, and featuring contributions from Richard Thompson, Norm Hamlet (music director of Merle Haggard’s band), and Carlos Guitarlos.
 Following the economic crisis of 2008, my health crashed and I underwent an emergency surgery.
-Friends like T Bone, Van Dyke, Stan Ridgway, Loudon Wainwright III, and many more performed benefit shows that helped cover my medical expenses.
+Friends like T Bone, Van Dyke, Stan Ridgway, Dave Alvin, Richard Thompson, Loudon Wainwright III, and many more performed benefit shows that helped cover my medical expenses.
 Not long after the shows, I wrote and recorded the raw, electric blues rock ‘n’ roll record, Wig! with Ron Franklin and DJ Bonebrake, written and recorded in a three-day period.

 Somewhere along the way, the Nerves – unbeknownst to any of us -were experiencing a resurgence with a whole new generation of fans.
 Bootlegs of the band’s early material had been circulating and we decided to make it official with the Alive Natural Sound Recordings reissue of the One Way Ticket EP and the Live at Pirate’s Cove LP.
 The Plimsouls also reemerged when we issued three well-received live albums: One Night in America (1981), Live, Beg Borrow and Steal (Live at the Whiskey in 1982) and Beach Town Confidential (Live at the Golden Bear in Huntington Beach, 1983).
 I consider these releases the most powerful evidence of our recorded legacy.
 Playing a series of electric shows that year in US with different configurations, the Peter Case Band toured Australia with the Flamin’ Groovies and the Hoodoo Gurus.